alnibo/milestone-project-4-help-others/README.md

 ### Wireframes

-In the planing process using [Balsamiq](https://balsamiq.cloud/) [these wireframes]() were created in order to design the layout for this project for mobile, medium and desktop views.
+In the planing process using [Balsamiq](https://balsamiq.cloud/) [these wireframes](https://github.com/alnibo/milestone-project-4-help-others/tree/master/Other/Wireframes) were created in order to design the layout for this project for mobile, medium and desktop views.

-## 3. Database
+## Database

-## 4. Features
+## Features

 ### Existing Features

 #### Page Structure

 - **Navbar:** Using Bootstrap, the navbar is fixed at the top and collapses on medium and small devices.
 It is then accessible through a button that enables a dropdown menu.
 On the left side the navbar contains the website's name and the links to 'Home', 'Projects' and 'Categories', which opens a dropdown menu with the different project categories.
 These links on the left side are always visible.
 If the user is logged in the the right side of the navbar contains a personalized link to the user's profile page, 'Logout', 'Cart' and a number that will display the amount of projects that have already been added to the cart.
 If the user is not logged in, the right side of the navbar will only display 'Register' and 'Login' buttons.